tyhho/OT-2_3D_Designs/README.md

 **Note: OT-2 P10 8-channel pipettes can pick up TipOne tips but do not form air-tight vacuum seals.
 Official Opentrons/GEB 10 µL tips are indispensible.**

 Support bases that permit OT-2 to use tips from TipOne more reliably.
 Opentrons has a [3D design of TipOne tip box adaptor](https://github.com/Opentrons/otone_hardware/blob/master/models/TipOne%20tip%20rack.stl).
 We tried printing and using one but the performance was unsatisfactory.
 The P50M had difficulty in picking up all the tips from a single column reliably.
-This leads us to develop our in-house solutions.
+This led us to develop our in-house solutions.

 The labware tiprack-200uL and tiprack-10ul can be used together with these object.